nicolasochem/tzip/drafts/current/draft-consensus-key.md

 - `Drain_delegate <public_key_hash>`

-  This operation must be signed by the active consensus key of a delegate.
+  This operation must be signed by the active consensus key of baker.

   This operation immediately transfers all the free balance of the manager implicit account into the consensus implicit account.
 It has no effect on the frozen balance.